mcharmas/Android-ReactiveLocation/README.md

 How to use it?
 --------------

-For know it is not available in Maven Central so you have to clone it, install it to you local maven repo by ```gradlew build install``` and use it as the dependency in your project along with Google Play Services and RxJava.
+For now it is not available in Maven Central so you have to clone it, install it to you local maven repo by ```gradlew build install``` and use it as dependency in your project along with Google Play Services and RxJava.

     compile 'pl.charmas.android:android-reactive-location:0.1@aar'